 WordPress is the most popular CMS, it is believed that 30% of the websites on the internet is powered by WordPress alone.
 Considering the fact that WordPress is extremely popular, this also makes it vulnerable to hacking due to the flexibility of WordPress in accepting third party themes and plugins.

-Prevention is better than cure, this is why it is important to a good plugins that prevents your site from being hacked.
+Prevention is better than cure, this is why it is important to have good plugins that prevent your site from being hacked.
 By default, WordPress core has some basic security measures in place, but it’s nothing compared to what a reputable security plugin does for you.

 Wordfence and Sucuri Security are two of the more well known security plugins for WordPress.
 However, I find them too ‘heavy’ for my shared hosting.
-Below are a few simple and light plugins that does a good job of protecting your site, I use these plugins on some of my WordPress site, so far so good.
+Below are a few simple and light plugins that do a good job of protecting your site.
+I use these plugins on some of my WordPress sites, so far so good.

 Block Bad Queries (BBQ) is a simple, super-fast plugin that protects your site against malicious URL requests.
 BBQ checks all incoming traffic and quietly blocks bad requests containing nasty stuff like eval(, base64_, and excessively long request-strings.

 - Blocks a wide range of malicious requests

 - Blocks directory traversal attacks

 - Scans all incoming traffic and blocks bad requests